An Adexon white paper

 When the British Standard BS 8524 was published in 2013 it superseded the former fire-curtain specification, PAS 121:2007.
 Whilst it was a welcome improvement at the time there were still a number of glaring deficiencies resulting in very poor products being able to achieve BS 8524 and get to market.
 See this case-in-point, a £1bn office development in central London for a large global bank3.

 These deficiencies likely contributed to its demise, in conjunction with the European standard, BS EN 16034, becoming harmonised on 1st November 2019.
-Whilst BS EN 16034 was not widely adopted in the UK initially (there is sometimes a preference for adhering to the BS standards.
-For instance, BS 476 has continued in use for over 22 years, despite the acknowledgement of its inferiority compared to its European counterpart), the harmonisation of BS EN 16034 meant it became a legal requirement to CE mark all vertical fire curtains to BS EN 16034 (see more below).
+The harmonisation of BS EN 16034 meant it became a legal requirement to CE mark all vertical fire curtains to BS EN 16034 (see more below).
+However, there is sometimes a preference in the UK for adhering to the BS standards.
+For instance, BS 476 has continued in use for over 22 years, despite the acknowledgement of its inferiority compared to its European counterpart.

 You can read a comprehensive technical comparison of BS 8524 and BS EN 16034 in another Adexon white paper, A technical comparison of BS EN 16034 and BS 85242